-Slavery and human trafficking statement for the financial year ending 31 March 2024
+Slavery and human trafficking statement for the financial year ending 31 March 2025

 We are Places for People (the “Group”), the UK's leading Social Enterprise.
 We change lives by creating and supporting thriving Communities.
-Our business consists of complementary companies that are market leaders in homes and Communities, regeneration and development, investment management, property management and leisure.
+Our business consists of complementary companies that are market leaders in homes and communities, regeneration and development, investment management, property management and leisure.

-Using the power of partnership and working collaboratively, almost 11,600 colleagues in more than 20 specialist companies create Communities and provide People with opportunities and choice in a way that few organisations can match and we arrange our activities so that clients, Customers and Colleagues regard all parts of the Group as a single business.
+Using the power of partnership and working collaboratively, almost 13,000 colleagues in more than 20 specialist companies create Communities and provide People with opportunities and choice in a way that few organisations can match and we arrange our activities so that clients, Customers and Colleagues regard all parts of the Group as a single business.

 The Group has noted the requirements of the Modern Slavery Act 2015 (the "Act").
 This statement is made on behalf of the Group parent, Places for People Group Limited (company number 03777037), and the Group as a whole.
 The following subsidiaries in the Group are either required to make their own statement under the Act or have volunteered to do so and have adopted this statement: